luisdanieldlcg/FlutterTemplate/README.md

 ## Getting Started

+This template was tested with Flutter 3.10 but it should work with slightly older versions above 3.0.

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.